achouliaras/ece415-high-performance-computing/README.md

 # ece415-high-performance-computing

-Lab 1 uses just Optimizaion Techniques in C
+Lab 1 I use just Optimizaion Techniques in C

-Lab 2 uses OpenMP
+Lab 2 I use OpenMP

-Labs 3-4 use the NVIDIA CUDA  Toolkit in C
+Labs 3-4 I use the NVIDIA CUDA  Toolkit in C